RAF Hospital Northallerton: History

 The hospital was sited on the old Northallerton Workhouse next to Sun Beck.
 Before that, the site had been occupied by a Carmelite friary, from where the modern day hospital would derive its name (The Friarage).

 In the late 1930s, eight wooden huts were assembled on the site.
-These were prepared for casualties of expected bombing runs over areas near ports and industry on the River Tees, though initially, the hospital housed evacuated wounded service personnel from Dunkirk.
+These were prepared for casualties of expected bombing runs over areas near ports and industry on the River Tees, though initially, the hospital housed wounded service personnel from the Dunkirk evacuation.

 The hospital site was turned over to the Royal Air Force in January 1943, with a remit for healthcare for those injured during air operations from the many airfields of No. 6 Group which were scattered around North Yorkshire.
 Previous to this, air force casualties were sent to the Army hospital at Catterick, or other RAF hospitals, but no Royal Air Force medical facility existed in the north-eastern area, which prompted the takeover of the facilities in Northallerton.

 The hospital needed some work before it could be transferred from civilian to service control.
 New ambulance bays needed to be constructed and more accommodation blocks were required to house 200 staff, besides the initial 200 beds for injured personnel.
 An acute shortage of fresh water was a problem as the hospital developed beyond the means of its intended size.
 At one point in 1943, baths were limited to one-a-week for males and two-a-week for females, but only in 5 in of water.
 Eventually a new pipeline was laid from nearby Kirby Sigston in October 1943.
 One of the squadron leaders who worked at the hospital, developed a Mobile Surgical Unit (MSU).
 This was an ambulance (a Humber Utility Van), with an anaesthetist, a surgeon, a resuscitation officer, a theatre sister and an operating room assistant.
 The MSU made at least 25 operational runs to aircraft crashes across North Yorkshire, and the timely efforts saved many lives.
 The MSU also performed surgery at various airfield station sick quarters when it was considered inadvisable to move the patient to the hospital.
 As the hospital catered largely for personnel from No. 6 Group, (which consisted of 15 RCAF squadrons), it also had a complement of RCAF nursing staff of four medical officers and ten nurses.